TechDija/Entre-Voisins/README.md

 ---**Getting Started**---

 This project  uses the Gradle build system.
 To build this project, you can either :
-- download the code on your hardware, open your IDE, open the downloaded directory, which will launch a gradle sync ;
+- download the code on your hardware, open your IDE, open the downloaded directory (it will launch a gradle sync) ;
-- or use "Import Project" , from Android Studio Version Control System, pulling the branch « final » of our project :
+- or use "Import Project" , from Android Studio Version Control System, and pull the master branch of our project :

 ---**Credits**---